barbagroup/snake-repro/reviewers.md

 > 16- The discussion around the failings of the published literature is quite good.
 It might be buoyed by some examples where the publication of negative results have had a disproportionately positive impact on the community.
 A couple of good examples are the paper by Quirk or Ioannidis included below.

 Quirk (1997) would be an excellent citation in our manuscript concerning the publication of negative results.
 Quirk addresses some issues related to current (at that time) Godunov-type methods implemented in Riemann solvers.
 The author offers a "catalogue" of possible failures encountered with Godunov schemes, one of them being unreported prior this publication.
 In addition, Quirk proposes a remedy to fix those failings.
 We now cite Quirk (1997) in the revised manuscript (see [change](https://www.authorea.com/users/99991/articles/121035/commits/8439be341f34dbaff4a56c3b289bb9f529d85ec5)).

-In addition to that, we added a reference to Ioannidis (2005) when talking about current publication are biased towards positive results (see [change](https://www.authorea.com/users/99991/articles/121035/history/a5c40a319e68a9f457825c39cbe9e264f86ecbcd)).
+In addition to that, we added a reference to Ioannidis (2005) when talking about how current publications are biased towards positive results (see [change](https://www.authorea.com/users/99991/articles/121035/history/a5c40a319e68a9f457825c39cbe9e264f86ecbcd)).

 _References:_
 * Quirk, J. J. (1997).
 A contribution to the great Riemann solver debate.
 In Upwind and High-Resolution Schemes (pp. 550-569).
 Springer Berlin Heidelberg.